 In the spring, the Davis Center awards a limited number of research grants to junior history and history of science concentrators to fund research for the spring independent work.
-These grants, offered as part of a two-year pilot program, are aimed at encouraging students to reach beyond sources available at Princeton, for instance by visiting archives or libraries in New York, Philadelphia, or Washington, DC.
+These grants are aimed at encouraging students to reach beyond sources available at Princeton, for instance by visiting archives or libraries in New York, Philadelphia, or Washington, DC.
 Students may propose a trip further afield, but such a request must be well-justified.

 To be considered, a student must have compiled a strong record in departmental work.
 The application requires a detailed research plan and budget and a letter of support from the faculty member advising the student’s junior paper.
 Award recipients will receive a cash grant of up to $500.